syncfusion/asp.net-core-docs/README.md

 # Syncfusion ASP.NET Core Documentation

-This is the GitHub repository for the technical product documentation.
+This is the GitHub repository for the technical product documentation for Syncfusion ASP.NET Core components.
 This documentation is published to http://help.syncfusion.com/aspnet-core

 ## Contributions Welcome!